 Once a secure software design has been identified, secure programming practices should be followed during software development activities.

-Platform-specific secure programming practices are used when developing software, including using the lowest privilege needed to achieve a task, checking return values of all system calls and validating all inputs.
+Platform-specific secure programming practices are used when developing software, including using the lowest privilege needed to achieve a task, checking return values of all system calls, validating all inputs and encrypting all communications.

-Software testing will lessen the possibility of security vulnerabilities in software being introduced into a production environment.
+Software testing can lessen the risk of security vulnerabilities in software being introduced into a production environment.
 Software testing can be performed using both static testing, such as code analysis, as well as dynamic testing, such as input validation and fuzzing.
+Vulnerability scanning tools can also assist in the detection of known security vulnerabilities, such as out of date or vulnerable dependencies.
 Using an independent party for software testing will remove any bias that can occur when a software developer tests their own software.